History and Heritage of Loganair

 It was time for Loganair to fly once again under its own name, The airline started flying “solo” from 1st September 2017.
 This was the first time in 25 years that Loganair had flown under its own brand, requiring a brand re-launch, new website and reservations systems.
 The new identity was inspired by the Scottish tartan pattern that flew with British Airways 20 years ago and the Loganair Tartan is registered as number 11744 in the Scottish register of tartans.

-The route network has grown with now over 40 routes to and from; Scotland, England, the Channel Islands, Isle of Man, Norway and Ireland.
+The route network has grown with now over 70 routes to and from; Scotland, England, the Channel Islands, Belgium, Isle of Man, Norway, Ireland, Denmark and Germany.
 New interline arrangements have been agreed with some of the world’s leading airlines to further enhance connectivity for our customers.
-Loganair is also in the process of introducing Embraer jets to the fleet to enhance the destination offering, improve the customer experience and begin the airline’s next chapter…
+Loganair has also introduced Embraer jets to the fleet to enhance the destination offering and improve the customer experience.